flyteorg/flyte/rsts/deployment/deployment/cloud_production.rst

-.. _administrator-deployment-cloud-production:
+.. _deployment-deployment-cloud-production:

 #######################################
 Production Cloud-Based Flyte Deployment
 #######################################
-The following instructions assume you have Flyte set up as in the :ref:`administrator-deployment-cloud-simple`.
+The following instructions assume you have Flyte set up as in the :ref:`deployment-deployment-cloud-simple`.

 The items here describe additional setup steps to productionalize your Flyte installation.
 While not strictly required, many administrators will choose to incorporate these.